 Import Google Analytics data

-With Simple Analytics you can import Universal Analytics properties and Google Analytics 4 properties.
+With Simple Analytics you can import Google Analytics 4 properties.

 Import Google Analytics 4 data